-Applied has product development, engineering, manufacturing, sales and other operations in many countries, and some of its business activities are concentrated in certain geographic areas.
-Moreover, in fiscal 2016, approximately 89 percent of Applied's net sales were to customers in regions outside the United States.
+Applied has product development, engineering, manufacturing, sales and other operations distributed throughout many countries, and some of its business activities are concentrated in certain geographic areas.
+Moreover, in fiscal 2017, approximately 90 percent of Applied's net sales were to customers in regions outside the United States.
 As a result of the global nature of its operations, Applied's business performance and results of operations may be adversely affected by a number of factors, including: